Mael-Archenault/3D-Graphics-Engine/README.md

 ## Change viewed model
 In "main.c" in the function "openObj()", change the path in the first line to the path of the new OBJ file.
 You already have various files in /3d_models.
+When modifying the viewed model, you will sometimes be forced to change the "objectDistance" variable.
+It describes the distance between the screen and the object.

 ## Display lines